beSnake: A routing algorithm for scalable spin-qubit architectures: Simulations and Evaluations

 \subsection{Comparison between beSnake and SBS}

-In this final section, we will compare the performance of both routers for random and real circuits for up to 1000 qubits.
-To facilitate a fair comparison (named later as "beSnake fair"), the circuits are given with their gates as parallelized as possible based on SBS's maximum capability \cite{SpinQ}.
+In this section, we will compare the performance of both routers for random and real circuits for up to 1000 qubits.
+To facilitate a fair comparison (later named as \textit{beSnake fair}), the circuits are given with their gates as parallelized as possible based on SBS's maximum capability \cite{SpinQ}.
 The SWAP replacement of beSnake has been deactivated as well because SBS does not support it.
-Additionally, beSnake's shortest-path optimizations are disabled, and we only use one shortest path (see Section \ref{time limit}).
-As noted before, beSnake can handle more complex routing tasks with ideally scheduled circuits based purely on their gate's dependencies, and, for comparison purposes, we will provide such results in Section \ref{Real algorithms}, named as "beSnake full".
+Additionally, beSnake's shortest-path optimizations are disabled, and we only use one shortest path (see Section \ref{time limit}) to obtain the quickest routing times at the expense of overhead (see Section \ref{time limit}).
+As noted before, beSnake can handle more complex routing tasks with ideally scheduled circuits based purely on their gate's dependencies, and, for comparison purposes, we will provide such results in Section \ref{Real algorithms}, named as \textit{beSnake full}.